What’s the one thing that dictates the wedding decorations

 - The wedding party: The groomsmen vests and bridesmaid dresses are a traditional way to display the wedding colors.
 To really see variety (and break up the monotony), have your maids wear varying dress styles of the same color.

 - Florals: Just like bridesmaid dresses, flowers are traditional decorative elements to adorn the wedding venue with your selected colors.
-Instead of mounds of monochromatic arrangements, intersperse complimentary shades to give bouquets and other florals a delicate balance of color.
+Instead of mounds of monochromatic arrangements, intersperse complementary shades to give bouquets and other florals a delicate balance of color.

 - Reception decor: Wedding decorations such as centerpieces, table cloths and runners, drapes, lighting and chair covers are great design elements for displaying color.